 So her husband Joseph, being a righteous man, and not wanting to disgrace her publicly, decided to divorce her secretly.
 But after he had considered these things, an angel of the Lord suddenly appeared to him in a dream, saying, “Joseph, son of David, don’t be afraid to take Mary as your wife, because what has been conceived in her is by the Holy Spirit.
 She will give birth to a son, and you are to name Him Jesus, because He will save His people from their sins.”
 Matthew 1:19-21

-The father of Jesus came from a little town called Bethlehem, small among the clans of Judah.
-And Joseph, a carpenter, probably seemed small to certain people of a certain stature.
+The father of Jesus came from good stock.
+His home-place was a little town called Bethlehem and it was small among the clans of Judah.
+And Joseph, a carpenter, probably seemed small to people of a certain stature.